PubSub+ Self-Contained Connectors

 -

-as 2-n instances in Active-Active mode, providing horizontal scaling of PubSub+ Self-Contained Connectors.
-In this deployment model, the source data services must be capable to handle multiple consumers, as in non-exclusive or partitioned queues on the PubSub+ event broker.
+as 2-n instances in Active-Active mode, providing horizontal scaling of Self-Managed Connectors.
+In this deployment model, the source data services must be capable of handling multiple consumers, as in non-exclusive or partitioned queues on the PubSub+ event broker.

 -